The Compliance and Accounting Demands Facing NJ Non-Profits

 Tax-exempt status does not mean all income is tax-free.
 When a non-profit regularly engages in a trade or business that is not substantially related to its exempt purpose, that income is subject to Unrelated Business Income Tax (UBIT).
 UBIT is calculated at corporate tax rates and reported on Form 990-T.

-Common UBIT issues for NJ non-profits include advertising revenue in publications, rental income from debt-financed property, income from services provided to non-members, and profits from certain auxiliary activities.
-Some investment income — including dividends, interest, and capital gains from non-debt-financed property — is generally excluded from UBIT.
-However, the rules contain important exceptions, and non-profits with complex investment portfolios or multiple activities must analyze each revenue stream carefully.
+Some investment income — dividends, interest, and capital gains from non-debt-financed property — is generally excluded from UBIT.
+However, important exceptions exist.
+Non-profits with complex portfolios or multiple activities should review each revenue stream carefully.

 Grant Compliance, Fund Accounting, and Donor Acknowledgment